Extreme equivalent width-selected low-mass starbursts at $z=4-9$: insights into their role in cosmic reionization: Characterisation of the sample of EELGs

 The rest-frame UV continuum slope can be represented by a power-law $f_\lambda \propto \lambda^\beta$, as modeled by \cite{Calzetti1994}.
 For the calculation of $\beta$, we considered galaxies with PRISM spectra and the fitting windows in the original definition of \cite{Calzetti1994} that exclude contamination by UV lines.
 We considered the rest-frame range $1309~\AA < \lambda < 2580~\AA$.
 We excluded shorter wavelengths due to the impact of \lya~damping wing, resulting in redder $\beta$ \citep[see][]{Dottorini2024}.
 We fit the windows with a linear relation $\log f_\lambda = \beta \log \lambda + q$.
 The fit is performed using \textsc{emcee} \citep{Foreman-Mackey2013} with 50 walkers and 5000 steps.
 We adopt a flat prior on $\beta$ between -4 and 0.
 The best-fit value is taken as the posterior median, and the uncertainty is defined by the 16th–84th percentile interval.
-Additionally, we estimated the absolute UV magnitudes ($M_{\rm UV}$) of the galaxies from the best-fit of the UV continuum of the spectra.
-At each step of the fitting, we computed the flux density at 1500~\r{A} and we determined the median of the posterior distribution, while the uncertainty is given by the 16th-84th percentiles.
-We obtained $M_{\rm UV}$ values from $-22.12$ to $-17.71$, with a mean value of $-19.27$.